14-Day Family Itinerary for New Zealand

 Day 4 – Rotorua to Ohakune

 Leave Rotorua in the morning to allow enough time to enjoy an action-packed road trip to Ohakune.
 As you leave Rotorua, treat the kids to exploring a geothermal park.
-Options include Wai-O-Tapu (more info on Viator and Tripadvisor), Waimangu Volcanic Valley (on Viator, Tripadvisor and Klook) or Orakei Korako (on Viator or Tripadvisor).
+Options include Wai-O-Tapu, Waimangu Volcanic Valley (on Viator and Klook) and Orakei Korako.

-Before you reach Taupo, check out the powerful rapids of Huka Falls or, better yet, take an exciting jet boat ride to the falls (more info on Viator, Tripadvisor and KKday).
-Alternatively, wait until you reach Turangi to do a family-friendly white water rafting trip on the Tongariro River with Tongariro River Rafting (more info on Viator and Tripadvisor).
+Before you reach Taupo, check out the powerful rapids of Huka Falls or, better yet, take an exciting jet boat ride with Hukafalls Jet to the falls (more info on Viator and KKday).
+Alternatively, wait until you reach Turangi to do a family-friendly white water rafting trip on the Tongariro River with Tongariro River Rafting.

 The final section of the journey is through the Tongariro National Park, where it’s worth taking a quick detour to Whakapapa Village to do the short Tawhai Falls walk, the Mounds Walk for excellent volcano views or the 2-hour Taranaki Falls.

 You’ll then reach Ohakune with probably some very worn-out little ones, so check-in at one of our recommended accommodations.
 Or, if you have some free time, do the Mangawhero Forest Walk and let the kids loose at the Ohakune Carrot playground.
 Additional experiences are listed below.

 - Horse trek through streams and a historic town with Ruapehu Homestead Horsetrekking